jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Chewing gum while peeling onions will keep you from crying.
+⚡<!-- FUNFACT --> Fun fact: A cat has 32 muscles in each ear.

 </div>